Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Experiments

 Overall, we attribute the above differences between prior results and our findings to the standard evaluation practices failing to control for the confounding effect of motion realism, as discussed in \cref{ssec:review-finding-disentanglement}, artificially inflating the measured appropriateness, given the high visual quality many of the evaluated systems have.

-\begin{hlbox} The use of mismatching, as featured here, is crucial in disentangling motion quality from appropriateness for speech.
-As it stands, the results in current literature are not reliable and convey a false sense of progress, where in reality we have very far left to go. \end{hlbox}
+\begin{hlbox} The use of mismatching, as featured here, is critical in disentangling the quality of motion from its alignment with the speech.
+Prior evaluations of speech-gesture alignment are not reliable, and convey a false sense of progress, where in reality we have very far left to go. \end{hlbox}